-orman B. Anderson, PhD, trained as a clinical psychologist, has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in government, non-profit, and higher education sectors.
+Dr. Anderson is a clinical psychologist and has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in government, non-profit, and higher education sectors.

-Before joining FSU, Dr. Anderson served for 13 years as Chief Executive Officer (CEO) and Executive Vice President of the American Psychological Association (APA), and was the second longest-serving CEO in the 125-year history of APA.
-Among APA’s numerous accomplishments during his tenure, the organization was named one of the top places to work in the Washington, DC area in 2014.
-Dr. Anderson retired from APA in 2015.
+- Served for 13 years as Chief Executive Officer (CEO) and Executive Vice President of the American Psychological Association (APA), and was the second longest-serving CEO in the 125-year history of APA.

-Prior to joining APA, Dr. Anderson was the founding Associate Director of the National Institutes of Health (NIH) in charge of social and behavioral science, and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
-At NIH, he facilitated behavioral and social sciences research across all of the Institutes and Centers of the NIH.
+- Founding Associate Director of the National Institutes of Health (NIH) in charge of social and behavioral science, and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).

-A graduate of North Carolina Central University in Durham, N.C., Anderson earned masters and doctoral degrees in clinical psychology from the University of North Carolina at Greensboro.
-He received additional clinical and research training at the schools of medicine at Brown and Duke Universities, including postdoctoral fellowships in psychophysiology and aging at Duke.
+- Graduated from North Carolina Central University in Durham, N.C., earning masters and doctoral degrees in clinical psychology from the University of North Carolina at Greensboro.

 - Professional coach and certified in the use of the EQ-i 2.0 measure of emotional intelligence and has training in mindfulness facilitation from the Mindful Awareness Research Center of the Semel Institute for Neuroscience and Human Behavior, at the University of California at Los Angeles.